zoekirsh/rails-form_for-on-edit-readme/README.md

 <% end %>
 ```

 Let's take this refactor one element at a time.
 Since we already have access to the `@post` instance variable we know that we can pass that to the `form_for` method.
 We also can remove the path argument and the `method` call since `form_for` will automatically set these for us.
 How does `form_for` know that we want to use `PUT` for the form method?
-It's smart enough to know that since it's dealing with a pre-existing record you want to utilize `PUT` over `POST`.
+It's smart enough to know that because it's dealing with a pre-existing record you want to utilize `PUT` over `POST`.

 ```erb
 <%= form_for(@post) do |f| %>